tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/2/Activities/05-Stu_Data_Cleaning/README.md

 ## Instructions

-Using the [starter file](Unsolved/Core/spring_cleaning.ipynb) and Harold's financial [data](Resources/stock_data.csv), complete the following steps.
+Using the [starter file](Unsolved/spring_cleaning.ipynb) and Harold's financial [data](Resources/stock_data.csv), complete the following steps.

 1. Load CSV data into Pandas using `read_csv`.

 2. Identify the number of rows and columns in the DataFrame, otherwise known as its shape/structure.

-3. Generate a data sample to visually ensure data has been loaded in correctly.
+3. Preview the DataFrame using `head` to visually ensure data has been loaded in correctly.

 4. Identify the number of records in the DataFrame, and compare it with the number of rows in the original file.